 - A car was used in committing the crime.

 - The accused caused more than $1,000 of property damage while committing the crime.

 The consequences for a theft conviction vary depending on the severity of the charge and the specific circumstances of the case.
 The value of the items in question, the existence of any enhancing factors, and the defendant’s past legal history can all play a role in determining the consequences -- which can include fines, jail time and probation.

 Possible Defenses in a Florida Criminal Theft Case

 There are a number of possible ways to minimize the negative consequences of a theft charge.
 Working together, you and your attorney can examine your situation and decide how best to move forward.

 In some cases, the charge results as a simple misunderstanding.
-Florida law states that a person can be charged with theft only if he willfully and knowingly took something that was not his.
-If the owner gave consent to use the item, or if the accused person believed he owned or had a right to possess the item, it can be possible to address the charges successfully.
+Florida law states a person can be charged with theft only if he willfully and knowingly took something that was not his.
+If the owner gave consent to use the item, or if the accused person believed he owned or had a right to possess the item, it's possible to address the charges successfully.
 Intoxication and entrapment are also sometimes possible defenses in Florida.

 If you or someone you love has been charged with theft in Broward County, you need legal help as soon as possible.
 Contact the experienced and aggressive legal team at Rossen Law Firm today to learn more about your rights and how we may be able to help.
 We offer free strategy sessions with our lead attorney and former prosecutor Adam Rossen as well as our partner attorney and former public defender Manny Serra-Jovenich.